ercanlab/2024_Breimann_et_al/README.md

 ### 4. smFISH detection

-Detection of single RNA spots in 3D was performed using the Fiji plugin [RS-FISH](https://github.com/PreibischLab/RS-FISH)(Bahry et al., 2022).
+Detection of single RNA spots in 3D was performed using the Fiji plugin [RS-FISH] (https://github.com/PreibischLab/RS-FISH)(Bahry et al., 2022).
 For this, images were preprocessed by subtracting a duplicated and median filtered (sigma = 19) image from the raw image to increase single spots and smooth background signals [Median filter]().
 Spot detection was performed using RS-FISH (Bahry et al., 2022) with the following detection settings: -i0 0, -i1 65535, -a 0.650, -r 1, -s 1.09, -t 0.001, -sr 2, -ir 0.3, -e 0.5116, -it 33000, -bg 0.

 Spots were filtered using binary masks to exclude spots found from neighboring embryos using the Mask filtering option in RS-FISH with masks created using Stardist as described above.
 [Filtering and Normalization](https://github.com/PreibischLab/RS-FISH/blob/master/src/main/java/corrections/MaskFiltering.java)